copperwater/xNetHack/doc/xnh-changelog-8.0.md

   - Below Dis, there is an entrance to the Abyss, which contains the lairs of the other chaotic demon lord and another branch to Tartarus, where Demogorgon lives.
-- Demon lords are overhauled to make fighting them more interesting:
+- Archfiends are overhauled to make fighting them more interesting:
   - Dispater is very defensive-minded, and tries to avoid getting into melee combat with the hero.
 He has a special spell selection that are not direct attacks, which includes two new spells for teleporting away from the hero